TEAMAI4SG/lab1-openai-setup/README.md

 ---

-## ✅ Completion Instructions

 # Congratulations, you have successfully finished the lab!

 Please include:
 1. A pledge that you know where you saved your API key
 2. A screenshot of your “Usage” page

-Combine both into a blank document and submit it as a PDF.
+3. Combine both into a blank document and submit it as a PDF.

 ---